 Does tongue tie cause breastfeeding problems?

-A baby with a tongue tie, cannot have a good latch and cannot exercise a full range of motions necessary to stimulate the breast to release breastmilk.
+A baby with a tongue tie, cannot have a good latch and cannot exercise the full range of tongue motions necessary to stimulate the breast to release breastmilk.
 There is now sufficient data from several studies that a tongue tie does cause breastfeeding problems.
 See the studies at the end of this article.

 Questions that arise: